Maple Creek, California

 Maple Creek (formerly, Maplecreek) is an unincorporated community in Humboldt County, California.
 It is located 9 mi south-southeast of Korbel, at an elevation of 528 feet (161 m).

 A post office operated at Maple Creek from 1886 to 1923.
+Maple Creek once had a sawmill and a two-room school; the mill closed in the 1960s but the school remains, enrolling 12-18 students at a time.